 Creation of a multi-modal facility serving the basic function of parking vehicles as well as designed to incorporate multi-use features including residential and/or commercial development.
-Exploration of multi-use include the consideration of construction of the proposed Fire Station with the parking structure is an option.
-With a local preference in the entertainment district, the structure would facilitate visitors and/or residents transition to and from their vehicle.
+The structure would facilitate visitors and/or residents transition to and from their vehicle.
 Users of the facility need access to the beach benefitting local business and increase use of public transportation.
 The facility could also be a transportation hub for the City's free transportation system - The WAVE.
 Design includes environmental features in the City's direction to be good stewards of the environment and perhaps electricity generation from distributed renewable sources only.